 After some basic concepts and notation, this section will describe the data science method that was ultimately chosen.
 Furthermore, in the following areas, explain what each block entails.
-First, let's use this notation: In addition to the x pattern of features that come with a MAC frame and the n number of features, there have the Lab set of tags, connected with attack classes, and the NLab amount of labels, where $I_i$ the label of the set Lab, i = 1, ..., NLab.
-The AWID dataset has been pre-processed so that the $S'{train}$ training data set may be utilized for classifier model generation.
-The S train training data is a compressed set of arranged pairs (x, 1), where x is a pattern and $I \in Lab$ is the ground truth tag related to x. $N_p$ is the cardinality of the training data set in its compressed form, i.e., the number of patterns in $S'{train}$ , and $N'p$ is the cardinality of the training set in its uncompressed format, i.e., the number of patterns from the AWID training set $S'{train}$ ; X', the set of patterns from the AWID training set $S'{train}$ ; let $X' = \{x_1, ..., x{N'p}\}$ ; and, the dispersion parameter of BSAS.
+First, let's use this notation: In addition to the x pattern of features that come with a MAC frame and the n number of features, there have the Lab set of tags, connected with attack classes, and the NLab amount of labels, where I_i the label of the set Lab, $i = 1, \ldots, NLab$.
+The AWID dataset has been pre-processed so that the S'{train} training data set may be utilized for classifier model generation.
+The S train training data is a compressed set of arranged pairs (x, 1), where x is a pattern and $1 \in Lab$ is the ground truth tag related to x.
+N_p is the cardinality of the training data set in its compressed form, i.e., the number of patterns in S{train} , and N'p is the cardinality of the training set in its uncompressed format, i.e., the number of practices in S'{train} and also X, the set of patterns from the compressed training set S{train} ; X', the set of patterns from the AWID training set S'{train} ; let $X' = \{x_1, \ldots, x{N'p}\}$; and, the dispersion parameter of BSAS.
 Here, focus on patterns that combine boolean, discrete nominal, and numeric either integer or real-valued characteristics.
 It is expected that a numeric feature is normalized to be within the interval [0, 1].
-To determine how different two objects are, this step uses the following definition of $\mathfrak{d}r$ in this study.
+To determine how different two objects are, this step uses the following definition of \mathfrak{d}r in this study.
 Assuming r is between 0 and 1, this step has the following expression for normalized numerical features: